francabrera/ibmqx-user-guides/rst/beginners-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/001-The_Quantum_Bit_(Qubit).rst

 |

 Now that we have a basic understanding of quantum properties and how to use the Quantum Composer, let's dive into the weird and wonderful world of the qubit!
+In this chapter, we will dig deeper into how we can use single qubit gates to manipulate quantum states, as well as the concepts of **superposition** and **phase.**

 |